EmilHvitfeldt/tripleblind/README.md

 ## Installation

-You can install ggpage from github with:
+You can install tripleblind from github with:

 ``` r
 # install.packages("devtools")